-1 | RATIONALE
+1 RATIONALE

-1.1 | Overview
+1.1 Overview

 Genomics is now identifying long-elusive risk genes, distinguishing related disorders, and beginning to guide therapy.
 Unfortunately, most of these advances primarily benefit individuals of European ancestry (EA), potentially exacerbating existing health disparities (Martin et al., 2019).
-Furthermore, admixed populations, such as Latino/Latina (hereafter Latino) populations, constitute more than a third of the U.S. population and yet are markedly understudied in medical and psychiatric genetics (Peterson et al., 2019).
-The reasons for the current Eurocentric bias in genomics include sociocultural factors (Sanderson et al., 2013), such as more funding opportunities in higher-income countries, and analytical reasons where non-EA samples are often simply excluded from EA-focused analyses.
-Correcting this disparity will expand our understanding of disease risk from common variation observed among individuals of all ancestries, with particular benefit to understudied Latino individuals.
-For example, novel loci are bound to be discovered owing to alleles specific to Latino populations, which will expand our view of disease pathophysiology.
-Existing loci can be fine mapped by taking advantage of linkage disequilibrium differences across ancestries, bringing us closer to identifying causal variants.
+Furthermore, admixed populations, such as "Latinx" (i.e., Latino and Latina) populations, constitute more than a third of the U.S. population and yet are markedly understudied in medical and psychiatric genetics (Peterson et al., 2019).
+The reasons for the current Eurocentric bias in genomics include socio-cultural factors (Sanderson et al., 2013), such as more funding opportunities in higher-income countries, and analytical reasons where non-EA samples are often simply excluded from EAfocused analyses.
+Correcting this disparity will expand our understanding of disease risk from common variation observed among individuals of all ancestries, with particular benefit to understudied Latinx individuals.
+For example, novel loci are bound to be discovered owing to alleles specific to Latinx populations, which will expand our view of disease pathophysiology.
+Existing loci can be fine-mapped by taking advantage of linkage disequilibrium differences across ancestries, bringing us closer to identifying causal variants.
 In addition, polygenic risk scores (PRS: a way of measuring common genetic risk factors) will be more accurate in non-EA individuals if the discovery sample includes their ancestral background.
-Overall, greater diversity needs to be sampled to ensure that personalized medicine and pharmacogenetics will not lead to even greater health disparities in genomics.
+These advances should reduce existing health disparities in genomics.

 Obsessive-compulsive disorder (OCD) is a disorder that needs to both markedly diversify its genomic sample and to increase its sample size overall.
-In the past year, the OCD genome-wide association study (GWAS) sample size has grown from just 2688 cases to \sim 50,000 cases (\sim 10,000 from clinics, \sim 10,000 from biobanks, and \sim 30,000 self-reported OCD cases from 23andMe), according to the latest, unpublished freeze from the Psychiatric Genomics Consortium (PGC) OCD Working Group (presented in October 2022 at the World Congress of Psychiatric Genetics in Florence, Italy).
+In the past year, the OCD genome-wide association study (GWAS) sample size has grown from just 2,688 cases to ~50,000 cases (~10,000 from clinics, ~10,000 from biobanks, and ~30,000 self-reported OCD cases from 23andMe), according to the latest, unpublished freeze from the Psychiatric Genomics Consortium (PGC) OCD Working Group (presented in October 2022 at the World Congress of Psychiatric Genetics in Florence, Italy).
 Unfortunately, the sample is far from diverse - over 95% of the cases are of EA.
-Preliminary GWAS results, based on EA cases and controls, have yielded the first 30 genome-wide significant hits for OCD, and brought OCD GWAS to the point where many more loci will be discovered as sample size increases.
-One of the next steps will be to perform trans-ancestry meta-analyses; but with just \sim 2000 non-EA cases from all over the world, power for these analyses is low.
-Therefore, we will collect a large number of non-EA participants and work together with PGC OCD to perform the most highly powered analysis possible.
-Our goal is to reduce health disparities and identify both common and ancestry-specific loci for OCD.
+Preliminary GWAS results, based on EA cases and controls, have yielded the first 30 genome-wide significant hits for OCD and brought OCD GWAS to the point where many more loci will be discovered as sample size increases.
+One of the next steps will be to perform trans-ancestry meta-analyses; but with just ~2,000 non-EA cases from all over the world, power for these analyses is low.
+There is a need to collect a large number of non-EA participants and to work together with PGC OCD to perform the most highly powered analysis possible to reduce health disparities and identify both common and ancestry-specific loci.

-Including people of Latino ancestry from areas in North and South America provides a fertile ground for such a collection.
-The genetic makeup of Latino individuals has been shaped by a history of extensive admixture between Africans, Europeans, and indigenous peoples (Norris et al., 2018).
+Including people of Latinx ancestry from areas in North and South America provides a fertile ground for such a collection.
+The genetic makeup of Latinx individuals has been shaped by a history of extensive admixture between Africans, Europeans, and indigenous peoples (Norris et al., 2018).
 Thus, the region is ideal to examine the interplay of genetic factors from these three major ancestral groups.
 Therefore, we assembled a network of over 50 sites in Latin America, the United States, and Canada that treat a large number of ancestrally diverse OCD patients (see Figure 1).
-We have come together with experts in the clinical aspects of OCD, OCD genetics and the genetics of admixed populations for a new NIH-funded study called the Latin American Trans-ancestry INitiative for OCD genomics (LATINO, https://www.latinostudy.org).
+We have come together with experts in the clinical aspects of OCD, OCD genetics and the genetics of admixed populations for a new NIH-funded study called the Latin American Trans-ancestry INitiative for OCD genomics (LATINO, www.latinostudy.org).